pmastrogiovanni/skin_cancer_type_classifier/README.md

 ## The model
 As the dataset is relatively small, I decided to use the DenseNet121 pre-trained model to allow for a better performance.
-I allowed for retraining of the model layers except for the feature extraction layers, as they are used to detect low-level features in images.
+I allowed for retraining of the model layers (except feature extraction section, as they are used to detect low-level features in images).
 I have rebuilt the top of the model by introducing multiple dropout layers to address overfitting.

 ```python
 base_model = DenseNet121(weights='imagenet', include_top=False, input_shape=(256, 256, 3))